persist-lab02/persist-lab02.github.io/_pages/recruitment.md

 ## Applications for PhD
-If you are not currently at Dartmouth College but are interested in our research, please apply to our [PhD program](https://web.cs.dartmouth.edu/news/2020/10/join-our-phd-program) and mention **Prof. Sarah Preum** is one of the preferences you are interested in working with.
+If you are interested in our research, please apply to our [PhD program](https://web.cs.dartmouth.edu/news/2020/10/join-our-phd-program) and mention **Prof. Sarah Preum** in your application.

 ## Masters and Undergraduate students